DPontes/CarND-Proj4/report.md

 - B is the "direction" of the lane at x=0
 - A is the "curvature"

-The first property makes it very easy to get the position of the car and the lanes and move one fit to check parallelism with another one .
+The first property makes it very easy to get the position of the car and the lanes and move one fit to check parallelism with another one.
 Just made C = 0.

 This is clear in the lane creation in the __sliding_windows_fit__ and the __known_lines_fit__ in: